shubhamagarwal1993/pahlakhat/docs/setup.md

        if __name__ == '__main__':
          app.run()
      ```
- - Now running `gunicorn pahlakhat:app` will run the apolication
+ - Now running `gunicorn pahlakhat:app` will run the application
    - `pahlakhat` is the name of the file (without extension) and `app` is the name of the Flask object.
  - We should be able to see `Hello World!` on our browser with a secure certificate as well

 ### We should be able to test here that the application is working